 GENERATE YOUR OWN ELECTRICITY TO SAVE ON UTILITY BILLS AND REDUCE YOUR CARBON FOOTPRINT

 These days you have more options than ever for generating your own residential electricity – and OPPD wants to assist you in setting up your rooftop solar panels, wind turbine or other customer-owned generation system in the safest and most economical way.
 If you’re thinking about going green at home, there are some important things to consider.
 OPPD has a list of Solar Trade Allies that are experienced professionals who have been trained by OPPD on the application process, met a list of qualifications and agreed to standards of conduct.
-For a list of participating COG Trade Allies, click HERE.
+For a list of participating Solar/Customer-Owned Generation Trade Allies, click HERE.

 What is customer-owned generation?